wtheisen/semafor_pipeline/README.md

 - [ ] Report match scores in cluster json output
 - [ ] Add visualization script to RunALl.sh
 - [ ] "Robustify" the caching process and allow for cleaner re-runs
+- [ ] Test moving from SURF to SURF_GPU for perfomance improvements